lawrencemcdaniel-dot-com/html/www.agility360app.net/wp-content/plugins/ip-geo-block/README.txt

 11. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.17.3 =
+Sorry for the frequent update.
+* **Fix issue:** Remove `wp_user_roles` from "Metadata Exploit Protection" which was equipped in 3.0.17 because some plugins/themes would add their own role and capability without admin authority.

+= 3.0.17.2 =
+* **Fix issue:** Fixed the fatal error under certain condition.

+= 3.0.17.1 =
+* **Fix issue:** Inadequate verification of IPv4 with some CIDR notation.
+* **Fix issue:** Insufficient path parsing for document root and content directory when real path and symbolic link were mixtured on virtual host.
+* **Fix issue:** Unexpected blocking on admin dashboard when home url is different from site url.
+* **Fix issue:** `wp-signup.php` was not blocked when only "Register" was enabled as "Target actions" at "Login form" in "Back-end target settings" section.
+* **Improvement:** Improve compatibility with Advanced Access Manager.
+* **Improvement:** Use comment syntax `@codingStandardsIgnoreLine` for deprecated function on PHP7+ to avoid false positive by some scanning tool like PHP Compatibility Checker.
+Hava a happy new year!

 = 3.0.17 =
 * **Fix issue:** Avoid the error of "Can not load Geolocation API libraries" caused by the race condition on upgrading this plugin.